Barton Rubenstein: Sculpture

 With the possibility of a post doctorate position at the National Institutes of Health (NIH), Rubenstein instead deferred for a year to begin creating metal sculpture.
 He enrolled at the Corcoran College of Art and Design for a semester to learn the techniques of welding, mold making, and the lost wax process.
 He created a body of sculptures incorporating water.
-These water sculptures launched him into the art world (1994), beginning a cascade of exhibitions and commissions in the United States and internationally.
+These water sculptures launched him into the art world (1994), beginning a cascade of exhibitions and over 100 commissions in the United States and internationally.
 His work, primarily of stainless steel and bronze, is human scale and monumental in size.
 One of his works, Ray of Light, won an arts competition in Redwood City, California and also serves as a bird bath.

 In addition to his water sculptures, Rubenstein also creates wind kinetic sculpture.
 These sculptures use a novel design, invented by the artist, which creates a slow back-and-forth movement in his art.
 This movement has a dance-like quality and has been likened to the waltz.
 Rubenstein also creates what he calls "sculpture in suspension," which juxtaposes sculptural elements so they appear to be swooping across space and "ignoring gravity."

 Among the modernist sculptors who have influenced Rubenstein are George Rickey and Henry Moore.

 Mother Earth Project

 In 2015, Rubenstein with his family began the Mother Earth Project, MEP, a global environment-saving initiative.
 This project activates sustainability worldwide engaging communities to create Parachutes For The Planet®, 12' diameter play parachutes that are decorated with artwork and a community's next sustainable actions.
 They display these parachutes locally, strike with them, and then take them to their local politicians to demand better climate laws.
 As of 2020, thousands of parachutes have been distributed to over 70 countries, many of them documented on the MEP social media platform and on its website (Instagram @MotherEarthProject).
 Also, to acknowledge a country's efforts to be more sustainable and follow the 2015 Paris Agreement, MEP is placing the “Mother Earth” sculpture in cities worldwide.
 This sculpture is the footprint of the project and is the Symbol of Sustainability.
-MEP had its inaugural Mother Earth sculpture dedication on April, 2017 in Washington, DC and there is now a Mother Earth sculpture in China, Israel, Cameroon, Germany, Argentina, and India, covering five continents.
+MEP had its inaugural Mother Earth sculpture dedication in April 2017 in Washington, DC and there is now a Mother Earth sculpture in China, Israel, Cameroon, Germany, Argentina, and India, covering five continents.